0x80/firestore-facade/README.md

 - [ ] Allow limit to be used on getDocuments-type functions, overriding batch size if needed.

-## Future Versions
+## Future Ambitions

-- Add support for web client (including version 9)
+- Implement a facade package targeting the firebase web client.
-- Implement a React hooks package using a similar approach
+- Implement a React hooks package based on the same concept.